-If you’re uncertain whether your Lodi residence has bad indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Lodi house has unhealthy indoor air quality (IAQ), it likely does.

 We are indoors a lot.
 In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times worse than outdoors, which could create long-term health concerns.
+And the air inside residences could be 2–5 times more polluted than outdoors, which may create long-term health issues.

 Most Common Origins of Poor IAQ

-We’ve compiled a list of the most common sources of inferior IAQ, the problems they make and how you can fix these indoor air pollutants.
-If you’re worried about the air inside your house, we recommend talking with a expert like Tokay about which products are a good fit for your house.
+We’ve compiled a list of the most common sources of inferior IAQ, the issues they cause and how you can fix these indoor air pollutants.
+If you’re concerned about the air inside your house, we recommend chatting with a specialist like Tokay about which products are a good fit for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are fumes leaked by regular household products.
+Volatile organic compounds, or VOCs, are chemicals emitted from common household items.

 - Building materials